michaelkenokolo/Analyzing-TV-Data/README.md

 - How have viewership, TV ratings, and ad costs evolved over time?
 - Who are the most prolific musicians in terms of halftime show performances?

-The datasets used for this project were scraped and polished from Wikipedia and include 3 CSV files of all 52 Super Bowls until 2018:
+__The datasets used for this project were scraped and polished from Wikipedia and include 3 CSV files of all 52 Super Bowls until 2018:__
-- game data
+1. halftime_musicians.csv
-- TV data
+2. super_bowls.csv
-- halftime musician data
+3. tv.csv